 What is the impact when a witness recants their testimony?

 However, it’s worth noting that recanting can have significant legal consequences.
 For one, it might undermine the witness’s credibility in the eyes of the court since it raises questions about why the witness is changing their story.
 Additionally, if a witness knowingly gave false testimony under oath, they could be subject to perjury charges.

 The impact of a recanted testimony on a case can vary.
 In some situations, it can lead to a case being re-opened, a verdict being overturned, or a judge ordering a new trial, especially if the recanted testimony was pivotal to the original outcome.

-Michigan Criminal Defense Attorneys that Specialize in ONLY Criminal Defense
+Specializing in ONLY Criminal Defense

-There are many nuances in the practice of criminal law and a lot to know.
+There are many nuances in the practice of criminal law and much to know.
 This is why you do not want to trust your future and freedom to an attorney that “multitasks” by practicing in other areas of the law AND criminal law.
-The finer points of criminal law can run from knowing whether a confidential informant’s information is admissible as evidence, or what to do when a witness recants to being able to properly cross-examine of a police officer.
-This savvy and ability takes years to perfect.
-There are many hours of study and practice required to be a top of the line criminal defense attorney.
-The attorneys of LEWIS & DICKSTEIN, P.L.L.C. have been in the business of practicing criminal law for more than 20 years.
-Each of the firm’s attorneys have a long and impressive records of success.
-LEWIS & DICKSTEIN, P.L.L.C. take its role as a criminal defense law firm very seriously.
-If you or someone you know is facing criminal problems, please call us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.
+The finer points of criminal law can run from knowing whether a confidential informant’s information is admissible as evidence or what to do when a witness recants to being able to cross-examine a police officer properly.
+This high level of savvy representation and legal ability take years to perfect.
+A top-of-the-line criminal defense attorney must engage in many hours of annual study and practice.
+The defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully defending clients in state and federal courts throughout Michigan.
+Our attorneys have long and impressive records of success.
+LEWIS & DICKSTEIN, P.L.L.C. take its role as one of Michigan’s premier criminal defense law firms very seriously.
+We will find a way to help you.